missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

 Luckily, most programs write their own logs somewhere in your system.
 In UNIX systems, it is commonplace for programs to write their logs under `/var/log`.
 For instance, the [NGINX](https://www.nginx.com/) webserver places its logs under `/var/log/nginx`.
-More recently, systems have started using a **system log** ”, which is increasingly where all of your log messages go.
+More recently, systems have started using a **system log**, which is increasingly where all of your log messages go.
 Most (but not all) Linux systems use `systemd`, a system daemon that controls many things in your system such as which services are enabled and running.
 `systemd` places the logs under `/var/log/journal` in a specialized format and you can use the [`journalctl`](http://man7.org/linux/man-pages/man1/journalctl.1.html) command to display the messages.
 Similarly, on macOS there is still `/var/log/system.log` but an increasing number of tools use the system log, that can be displayed with [`log show`](https://www.manpagez.com/man/1/log/).
 On most UNIX systems you can also use the [`dmesg`](http://man7.org/linux/man-pages/man1/dmesg.1.html) command to access the kernel log.

-For logging under the system logs you can use the [`logger`](http://man7.org/linux/man-pages/man1/logger.1.html) tool.
+For logging under the system logs you can use the [`logger`](http://man7.org/linux/man-pages/man1/logger.1.html) shell program.
-Many programming languages have bindings for doing so.
 Here's an example of using `logger` and how to check that the entry made it to the system logs.
+Moreover, most programming languages have bindings logging to the system log.

 ```bash
 logger "Hello Logs"